 - 16 grams water

 - 1 tbsp Espresso powder ( You can use more or less, depending on how strong you want the coffee flavor)

 - Raspberry: Add 2 tbsp Fresh Raspberry Puree – To make the puree, mashed the fresh raspberry in a strainer and used the extract.
 Discharge the seeds.

 - Pour the egg whites into a bowl and turn mixer on medium high-speed.

 - While this is mixing, pour water and sugar into a small sauce pan and put on medium heat.
 Once the syrup temperature in the sauce pan reaches 100C/212F, increase the mixer speed to high.When syrup reaches 121C/250F, remove the sauce pan from the heat.

 - Reduce the speed of the mixer to medium and slowly pour the syrup.
 Pour the syrup down the side of the bowl to avoid splashing when it hits the whisk.

 - Leave the mixture running for another 5 minutes, this will allow the mixture to cool.

 - After 5 minutes, slowly start adding small pieces of the butter until all the butter has been incorporated into the meringue.

-- Add the dissolved coffee.
-Let the mixer run for another 10 minutes.
+- Add espresso powder and let the mixer run for another 10 minutes.